 It’s also important to note that BVLOS mostly affects transmission line inspections (where helicopters are commonly used) due to their long linear corridors that cut across the terrain in mostly straight lines.
 On the other hand, distribution systems are mostly roadside since these lines travel from a substation to the customers’ meters.
 These are rarely inspected by helicopters.
 In fact, some state commissions prohibit helicopter inspections on distribution systems entirely.

-So, what is “line of sight” in practical terms and how does it apply to these inspections?
-On a typical blue-sky day, a person on the ground can see a half mile or more in either direction down a transmission corridor making it easy to maintain line of sight on a drone to inspect up to a half dozen structures from a given location.
-Most transmission corridors also can be driven, which means crews are able to navigate the terrain with a 4×4 or ATV/UTV to follow the lines and setup new positions.
+So, what is “line of sight” in practical terms and how does it apply to these utility inspections?
+On a typical blue-sky day, a person on the ground can see a half-mile or more in either direction down a transmission corridor making it easy to maintain a line of sight on a drone to inspect up to a half dozen structures from a given location.
+Most transmission corridors also can be driven, which means crews are able to navigate the terrain with a 4×4 or ATV/UTV to follow the lines and set up new positions.
 This process may be slower, but when compared to the cost of using just one helicopter crew you can get up to ten times as many crews on the ground for the same price to complete the inspection in a similar timeframe.

 Why Helicopters are so Expensive

 First, there is a significant cost difference between a typical inspection helicopter and a drone suited for transmission line inspections.
 On average, a fully equipped helicopter will cost more than $2M, while an equally compatible drone will come in the range of $250k or less.
 Factor in the operating costs, which consist of a highly trained pilot and flight crew, fuel, daily maintenance expenses, insurance, and mobilization charges.
 Processing, analyzing, and scoring data into actionable insights can affect costs as well.
 The average daily rate will range anywhere from $9,000 to $30,000 depending on how the level of detail in the work scope and various other external factors.